 I got this nice email from Catherine Garrod,

-I think Carol has already let you know that LCIL has won a Breakthrough Independent Living Award under the Information category for the LCIL website and the Grapevine Online service.
+Hi Jim, I think Carol has already let you know that LCIL has won a Breakthrough Independent Living Award under the Information category for the LCIL website and the Grapevine Online service.
 The judges were particularly impressed with the website and asked for the name of the person who designed the website.

 So much of the credit goes to you for producing our new website.
 Breakthrough UK is a user-led disability organisation so it has been a particular honour for us to receive recognition for the website and online service from this group.
-There is more information about the Breakthrough awards on their website.

 Thank you.
 Such small words to express the meaning of what you have achieved for us.
 Our charity scoured the myriad of adverts offering accessible website designs; but which one, at what cost, a series of never ending questions, search after search.